pixano/pixano/CONTRIBUTING.md

 We format and lint backend files (Python, Jupyter notebooks) with **Ruff**.

-You can install the <a href="https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff" target="_blank">Visual Studio Extension</a> and set it to format files automatically on save with the following configuration in your VSCode `settings.json`:
+You can install the [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) and set it to format files automatically on save with the following configuration in your VSCode `settings.json`:

 ```json
 {